Academic Scholarships for Survivors

 - Applicant must provide an OFFICIAL high school and/or current college transcript (to include school seal); whichever is applicable.

-- Applicant must submit completed financial form (Part E)that will demonstrate financial need and include a copy of the first two pages of tax return.
+- Applicant must submit completed financial form (Part E)that will demonstrate financial need and include a copy of the first two pages of tax return for the individual claiming student as a dependent.

 Scholarship Amount and Distribution

-- The award is payable in equal amounts (per semester/trimester/quarter) directly to the college or university for the purpose of defraying tuition, books and other fee costs.
+- The award is payable in equal amounts of $1,500 (per semester/trimester/quarter) directly to the college or university for the purpose of defraying tuition, books and other fee costs.

 If selected as a recipient, below are the requirements to maintain the scholarship: